ETS: Energy-Guided Test-Time Scaling for Training-Free RL Alignment: Impact Statement

 \section{Impact Statement}

 This work demonstrates that ETS enables training-free alignment by directly sampling from the optimal reinforcement learning policy, offering a cost-effective and stable alternative to traditional RL post-training methods.
 Our framework establishes a foundation for future research on TTS and efficient inference in generative models.
-There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.
+This can democratize alignment techniques for resource-constrained settings and reduce the environmental footprint of LLM deployment.